Beyond Heritage: At The Margins - Tim Parry-Williams & Franz Petter Schmidt

 Saturday 24 May, 1pm – 4pm

-Workshop with Ria Burns: Natural Yarn Dyeing with British Wool
+Workshop for Adults with Ria Burns: Natural Yarn Dyeing with British Wool

 Explore the world of natural dyes with textile designer and natural dyer Ria Burns.
 Learn how to dye a selection of British wool yarns a range of vibrant natural shades, using homegrown and foraged plants, and food waste.
 For adults and ages 16+, cost £50 (£40 concs/MIP Members), booking required.